+The Thanksgiving turkey has been carved.
+Black Friday shoppers have gone home with their discounted loot, even though we now know some Black Friday deals aren’t as good as they seem.
+Next up: Cyber Monday.
 Last year, Americans spent more than $3 billion online for Cyber Monday, making it the biggest e-commerce sales day in the country.
 But how did such a “holiday” come to be?

-The group issued a press release a few days before Thanksgiving, 2005, where they debuted the term “Cyber Monday.”
-(Davis had also considered calling it Black Monday, like Black Friday, and Blue Monday, for blue hyperlinks.
-But the former also refers to the day world stock markets crashed, and the latter was too depressing.)
-According to the statement, 77 percent of online retailers saw their sales “increase substantially” on that Monday the previous year and expected similar results.
+The group issued a press release a few days before Thanksgiving, 2005, where they debuted the term “Cyber Monday.”According to the press release, 77 percent of online retailers had seen their sales “increase substantially” on Cyber Monday the previous year and by NRF calculations could expect the trend to continue.
+Davis had considered calling the new online shopping holiday Black Monday, after Black Friday, or Blue Monday, after blue hyperlinks.
+But the former also refers to the day world stock markets crashed, and the latter sounded too depressing.
+In case you were wondering, this is how Black Friday actually got its name.

 Long story short, the NRF was right.
 The New York Times report used the new term, and publicity about Cyber Monday spread.
 That Monday, online sales reached almost a half-billion dollars, a 26 percent increase from the previous year.
 Year after year, Cyber Monday became more recognized, shoppers bought into more of its deals and discounts, but it didn’t quite live up to the promise of “Biggest Online Shopping Day of the Year.”
 In time, companies that track online spending began to argue that it was primarily a marketing gimmick and wouldn’t break any records, as digital promotions rarely fell on the same day.